amandaghassaei/Fusion360-Scripts/Design-History-Animation/README.md

 **WARNING - THIS SCRIPT WILL MAKE CHANGES TO YOUR DESIGN FILE.**  I recommended running this script on the copy of your design so that you don't accidentally modify your file.
 At the very least, do not save the changes to your file - they involve unlinking references to external components for better control over the animation transitions - you probably do not want these changes.

-If you like this, you should also check out [Fusion360-Design-Version-Timelapse](https://github.com/amandaghassaei/Fusion360-Design-Version-Timelapse).

 ## Installation